British Girl Bakes Logo

 spread or pipe buttercream onto middle of cake board to attach cake 10 Tips for your First Cake

-Press your first layer of cake down onto the dot and center it on the cake board.
+Press your first cake layer down onto the dot and center it on the board.
 You’ll be able to adjust it now, before the dot of buttercream sets.

 center cake layer on cake board 10 Tips for your First Cake

-Then spread or pipe your filling, lining up the next layer of cake up so that it’s directly on top of the layer below, and this will give you straight sides.
-Alternate cake and filling and then chill your cake in the freezer for 30 minutes or in the fridge for an hour before frosting it.
-The fridge will set the dot of buttercream on the cake board and that will hold the cake in place so it doesn’t slide around when you frost it.
+Then spread or pipe your filling.
+Line up the next layer of cake so that it’s directly on top of the layer below, which will give you straight sides.
+Continue alternating cake and filling.
+Then, once it's assembled, don't first it yet!
+Chill it in the freezer for 30 minutes or in the fridge for an hour.
+The fridge will set the dot of buttercream on the board and that will hold the cake in place so it doesn’t slide around when you frost it.

 assemble cake by layering cake and filling 10 Tips for your First Cake